 - Cluster Some multi-threading environments consists of multiple clusters of multi-processor systems.
-The CLUSTER_ID sub-field distinguishes different clusters.
-For non-clustered systems, CLUSTER_ID is usually 0. - Package A multi-processor system consists of two or more sockets, each mates with a physical processor package.
+The CLUSTER_ID sub-field is usually supported by vendor firmware to distinguish different clusters.
+For non-clustered systems, CLUSTER_ID is usually 0 and system topology is reduced to three levels of hierarchy. - Package A multi-processor system consists of two or more sockets, each mates with a physical processor package.
 The PACKAGE_ID sub-field distinguishes different physical packages within a cluster. - Core A physical processor package consists of one or more processor cores.
 The CORE_ID sub-field distinguishes processor cores in a package.
-For a single-core processor, the width of this bit field is 0. - SMT A processor core provides one or more logical processors sharing execution resources.
+For a singlecore processor, the width of this bit field is 0. - SMT A processor core provides one or more logical processors sharing execution resources.
 The SMT_ID sub-field distinguishes logical processors in a core.
 The width of this bit field is non-zero if a processor core provides more than one logical processors.